SamuelGrady/Brainer/README.md

 # Brainer
-A simple python-based Brainfuck interpreter and debugger with QOL coding shortcuts
+A simple python-based Brainfuck interpreter and debugger with (hopefully sometime soon) QOL coding shortcuts.
+My goal is to make writing and testing brainfuck code slightly easier and less frustrating.